4 ways to add good habits for bipolar to your day

 When your life is already full of so much, adding in anything else feels impossible.
 When someone comes along and says, “Hey, you should also journal or practice mindful meditation,” you can’t help but think:

-“When do I have the time?”
+“Hey, Scott, when do I have the time?”

 Living with bipolar disorder is an ever-evolving journey that can be full of hills and valleys.
 Some days, you feel on top of the world and can conquer anything; other days, just getting out of bed can seem like a monstrous task.